-In this article, we will discuss laser displacement measurement in detail, including the measuring principle, benefits offered, types of sensors and their selection guide and some industrial applications of these sensors.
+In this blog, we will discuss the details of laser displacement measurement sensors, including the measuring principle, benefits offered, types of sensors available, how to select the appropriate sensors and discuss some industrial applications of these sensors in real-world situations.

-The Time-of-flight Principle is often used in long-range displacement measurements.
+The long-range laser sensor operates based on the Time-of-flight Principle and is often used in the measurement of large distance or displacement up to several km.
 In this method, the distance is measured based on the time in which the emitted laser beam returns to the sensor after hitting the target.
-The time of flight sensors use a transmitter diode to generate a very short pulse of narrow-spectrum red or infrared light which reflects from the target object.
-This reflected light is received by a sensitive, laser energy detector, which is also known as receiver diode.
+The time of flight sensors uses a transmitter diode to generate a very short pulse of narrow-spectrum red or infrared light which reflects from the target object.
+This reflected light is received by a sensitive, laser energy detector, which is also known as a receiver diode.

-Highly reflecting surfaces such as reflecting plastics, mirror glass or polished metals are generally difficult to measure, due to light getting reflected back into the sensor itself.
-The real-time surface compensation feature allows the degree of reflection from the measurement object to be compensated for during the on-going exposure and in real-time.
+The reliability of the optical displacement sensors is highly affected by the quality of the laser light reflected back to the detector.
+Therefore, optical displacement sensors encounter difficulties when used on measuring on highly reflecting surfaces such as reflecting plastics, mirror glass or polished metals and fast-moving objects, due to the rapid change in the light intensity getting reflected back into the sensor itself.
+The real-time surface compensation feature allows the degree of reflection from the measurement object to be compensated for during the ongoing exposure and in real-time.
 The active surface compensation feature ensures stable control regardless of color & brightness.
 The sensors are capable of quickly adjusting the laser intensity based on target color and surface finishes.
 Automatic laser power and measurement speed control enable reliable measurement under changing or challenging target conditions.
 In fact, even with the change of surface from black to white the signal shows no sudden changes or erroneous data.

-During measurements, the sensors measure distance that is roughly equivalent to the typical surface location within the laser spot.
-In order to measure effectively in uneven surfaces, the laser spot must be 25% smaller than the feature being measured.
+During measurements, the sensors measure the distance that is roughly equivalent to the typical surface location within the laser spot.
+In order to effectively measure on uneven surfaces, the laser spot must be 25% smaller than the feature being measured.
 Therefore, the laser beam projected by the laser displacement sensor generates a small light spot on the target surface, which is required for a high spatial resolution.
 Spatial resolution is the measure of the smallest object that can be resolved by the sensor.
-With a small light spot, better spatial resolution can be attained.
-The smaller the measuring range, the smaller the light spot.
+With a smaller light spot, a better spatial resolution can be attained.
+In this case, sensors with the smaller the measuring range yield a smaller light spot.

 The laser line sensors use an oval light spot and special software algorithms to filter out disturbances caused by surface roughness, defects, indentations or tiny holes on metallic surfaces.
 Additionally, the laser emitter allows objects to be detected in holes or recesses where the reflections from the side walls would make it impossible for other contact-based sensors.